poornaditya1/Tri-Illuminity-Kamikaze/README.md

 ## Story of the name:
+Kamikazes were the suicide bombing planes used by Japan during the World War.
-We named this project as Kamikaze, because we too are students and also guilty of being "distracted" during classes 😅.
+So, we named this project as Kamikaze, because we too are students and also guilty of being "distracted" during classes 😅.
 On one hand, it solves a probelm, but also it is something that will stop us from being distracted